rsksmart/devportal/docs/03-node-operators/02-merged-mining/05-remasc/index.md

 The payment for the miners of the main block, the siblings and the publishers will occur on the block N + 4000.
 The payment occurs as specified by the following rules:

 * [](#top "tex-render FullBlock_{rwd}") *is the 100% of the block reward*
-* RSK will receive a fee of ~20% of the full block reward:
+* Rootstock will receive a fee of ~20% of the full block reward:

   [](#top "tex-render Rsk_{rwd}=\frac{FullBlock_{rwd}}{5}")

-* RSK Federation will receive a fee of ~0.8% of the full block reward:
+* Rootstock Federation will receive a fee of ~0.8% of the full block reward:

   [](#top "tex-render Fed_{rwd}=\frac{FullBlock_{rwd}-Rsk_{rwd}}{100}")